leg100/etok/README.md

 }
 ```

-### Backup/Restore
+### State Persistence

-Backup and restoration of the state to and from cloud storage is supported.
+Persistence of state to cloud storage is supported.
 Every update to the state is backed up to a cloud storage bucket.
-If for whatever reason the secret storing the state is deleted, the workspace restores the secret.
+The state is restored if it's deleted.

-To enable backup/restore, pass the name of an existing bucket via the `--backup-bucket` flag to the `workspace new` command.
+To enable persistence, pass the name of an existing bucket via the `--backup-bucket` flag when creating a new workspace with `workspace new`.
 Note: only GCS is supported at present.

-Be sure to provide the appropriate credentials to the operator at install time.
-Either provide the path to a file containing a service account key via the `--secret-file` flag, or setup workload identity (see below).
+The operator is responsible for persisting the state.
+Therefore be sure to provide the appropriate credentials to the operator at install time.
+Either provide the path to a file containing a GCP service account key via the `--secret-file` flag, or setup workload identity (see below).
 The service account needs the following permissions on the bucket:

 ```
 storage.buckets.get